pattonsgirl/CEG3120/Projects/Project4/README.md

 **Once the icon next to "AWS" is green, click "AWS" to open the console.**

-Create a `Project2` folder in your GitHub Classrooms repo.
+In your `ceg3120-aws-lastname-f26` create a `AWS-CF` folder.
 This project is mostly modifying a CloudFormation template, so you are welcome to work wherever you are comfortable.
 I would float towards VSCode myself.

 ## Project Description